Stickelberger elements and Kolyvagin systems: Euler systems from Stickelberger elements

-\begin{proof} Since the proof of this Theorem follows line by line~\cite[\S III.3.4]{r00} we only give a sketch.
-First, one checks (in an identical fashion to the proof of Proposition III.3.4 of loc.cit.) that the collection $\tilde{\mathbf{c}}$ (which should be compared with the collection $\tilde{\mathbf{c}}^\prime$ of Rubin) satisfies a distribution relation with \emph{wrong} Euler factors.
-This could be remedied, as in the paragraph following Remark III.4.4 of loc.cit., using Lemma IX.6.1 of loc.cit. to obtain a new collection $\mathbf{c}$ (which corresponds to what Rubin calls $\tilde{\mathbf{c}}$) as desired. \end{proof}
+\begin{thm} Fix a collection of homomorphisms $\pmb{\lambda}=\{\lambda_n^\tau\}$ as above (if it exists).
+Then there is an Euler system $\mathbf{c}=\{c_{k_n(\tau)}\}$ \textup{(}which depends on the choice of $\pmb{\lambda}$\textup{)} for the Galois representation $T$ \textup{(}in the sense of~\cite[Definition II.1.1 and Remark II.1.4]{r00} \textup{)} such that $c_{k_n}=\tilde{c}_{k_n}$ for all $n$. \end{thm} In \S\ref{subsec:choosehoms} below, we construct a collection $\pmb{\lambda}$ which satisfies the desired properties, and hence conclude with the existence of an Euler system for $T$, assuming the truth of Assumption 1.1.
+When $k=\QQ$, this Euler system has been given by Rubin~\cite[\S3.4]{r00}. \begin{proof} Since the proof of this theorem very closely follows the proof of~\cite[Proposition III.3.4]{r00}, we only give a sketch.
+All the references in this proof are to~\cite{r00}.
+First, one checks (mimicking the proof of Proposition III.3.4) that the collection $\tilde{\mathbf{c}}$ (which should be compared with the collection $\tilde{\mathbf{c}}^\prime$ of Rubin) satisfies a distribution relation with \emph{wrong} Euler factors.
+This could be remedied, as in the paragraph following Remark III.4.4, using Lemma IX.6.1 to obtain a new collection $\mathbf{c}$ (which corresponds to what Rubin calls $\tilde{\mathbf{c}}$) as desired. \end{proof}

-We close this section with a final remark which will be referenced in what follows: \begin{rem} The argument in Remark~\ref{rem:alternative proof} shows, under our running assumptions, \end{rem}